Portland Exposé: Plot

 In 1940s Portland, Oregon, tavern proprietor George Madison resides with his wife Clara and their two children, teenage Ruth and young Jimmy.
 Pressured by salesman Spud Lennox, George agrees to place pinball machines in his business.

-Meanwhile, syndicate thugs Larry and Joe are attempting to start a gang war by pitting rival pinball and gambling operations against each other.
-Under the supervision of their boss, Phillip Jacman, they report the names of various businesses housing the pinball machines, and Jacman orders them to pressure George into installing their machines into his tavern.
-The syndicate selects George's business as a target.
-Larry and Joe confront George at his tavern, and bully him into agreeing to put their machines in his business.
-George agrees to do so, and divide the profits in half.
+Meanwhile, syndicate thugs Larry and Joe, under orders from their boss, Phillip Jacman, are attempting to start a gang war by pitting rival pinball and gambling operations against each other.
+There are various businesses refusing to house the syndicate pinball machines and Jacman directs Larry and Joe to convince them to agree.
+George is the only hold out but when Larry and Joe threaten his daughter, he caves in.
+The deal is that the profits will be divided in half.

-The installation of the syndicate's rival machines results in an increase in George's business, but Clara disapproves of the gambling connected to them.
-George agrees to covertly arrange a police raid at the tavern to eliminate the syndicate's presence; however, the raid is botched when police find nothing incriminating in the building.
+The syndicate's machines result in an increase in George's business, but Clara disapproves of the gambling connected to them.
+George finally agrees to try to rid the tavern of the syndicate's presence and agrees to covertly arrange a police raid; however, the raid is botched when police find nothing incriminating in the building.
 George meets with Portland's former crime boss, who warns him that the new syndicate will expand their enterprise to include drug trafficking and prostitution.

 Later, Ruth goes on a date with her boyfriend Benny, but he leaves her when she refuses to have sex with him.
 Outside the tavern, Ruth is accosted by Joe, who has been stalking her; Joe attempts to rape her, but George interferes when he hears her screams.
-George overpowers Joe and holds him at gunpoint, but ultimately lets him free.
+George overpowers Joe and holds him at gunpoint, but ultimately lets him go.
 Later, Larry executes Joe at Jacman's instruction.
-Shortly before Clara is to leave to her mother's home in Corvallis with Ruth and Jimmy, Benny visits and apologizes to Ruth.
+Shortly before Clara is to leave for her mother's home in Corvallis with Ruth and Jimmy, Benny visits and apologizes to Ruth.
 Meanwhile, trade union leader Alfred Grey begins investigating the syndicate.
 George is formally initiated into the syndicate after proving his loyalty, and uses his insider position to provide Alfred with information to bring them down.
 George wears a wiretap in an attempt to record damning evidence incriminating the syndicate.

 One night, Clara phones George to tell him Ruth is returning home to attend a fraternity party with Benny.
 A worried Clara decides to leave Jimmy with her mother and return to the city to find Ruth and George.
-While George attends the syndicate's party for a madame who has recently arrived in Portland to operate a high-end escort agency, a prostitute there named Iris discovers George is wearing a wire, and informs the syndicate.
+While George attends the syndicate's party for a madame who has recently arrived in Portland to operate a high-end escort agency, a prostitute there, named Iris, discovers George is wearing a wire; she informs the syndicate.
 Immediately, several men are sent to George's house to find any tapes he may have recorded, and stumble upon Ruth, whom they kidnap.